-Lentils are also rich in thiamin, iron, potassium, copper, and manganese.
-They are a good source of niacin, vitamin B6, magnesium, and zinc.
+Finally, lentils are rich in minerals and vitamins such as thiamin, iron, potassium, copper, and manganese.
+They are also a good source of niacin, vitamin B6, magnesium, and zinc.

 Health Benefits of Lentils

-- They have low glycemic index values which make them suitable for a diabetic diet
+- They have a low glycemic index, which makes them suitable for a diabetic diet

 - They are gluten-free